Co-Ownership of Property in Texas

 Joint Tenancy with Rights of Survivorship (JTWROS)

-Joint tenancy with rights of survivorship has been dubbed the “poor man’s will” since it eliminates the need for a last will and testament as to a particular piece of property (but not others, obviously).
-Again, it is ownership we are discussing here, not tenancy, but the legal acronym remains what it is.
+Joint tenancy with rights of survivorship has been dubbed the poor man’s will since it eliminates the need for a last will and testament—but only as to a particular piece of property.
+Again, it is ownership being discussed here, not tenancy, but the legal acronym remains what it is.

 JTWROS comes up in two contexts, between non-spouses and spouses.

-At common law, if there were co-owners (joint tenancy), a right of survivorship was presumed.
-The Estates Code, however, requires that there be a signed written agreement that specifically provides that the interest of a deceased co-owner passes directly to the survivor.
+At common law, if there were co-owners (joint tenancy) a right of survivorship was presumed whether the parties were married or not.
+The Estates Code, however, supersedes common law.
+The Code requires that there be a signed written agreement specifically providing that the interest of a deceased co-owner passes directly to the survivor.
 This is true for both spouses and non-spouses.

 Section 121.152 imposes a caveat: in order for a joint tenant to inherit, the survivor must survive the deceased by at least 120 hours.
-If this does not occur, then “one-half of the property shall be distributed as if one joint owner had survived, and the other one-half shall be distributed as if the other joint owner had survived.”
+If this does not occur then “one-half of the property shall be distributed as if one joint owner had survived, and the other one-half shall be distributed as if the other joint owner had survived.”

-The Role of a Last Will and Testament
+Last Will and Testament

 Deeds Prepared by the Title Company

-It is rare for a title company to offer co-owners the opportunity to take title as JTWROS.
-When buyers arrive at a title company to close, they are often handed a minimalist deed that contains no extra clauses favorable or customized to them – unless, of course, their own attorney has negotiated the inclusion of such clauses in advance.
 This is unfortunate since a warranty deed is qualitatively different from the routine forms and disclosures that title companies also prepare.
 It is the sole document that evidences title to the property and may also set forth significant conditions upon which the seller is selling and the buyer is buying.
 It is far more important than, say, a MUD disclosure.
-And yet too many investor buyers and sellers say, “Just let the title company prepare the deed” and forgo any opportunity to have input regarding its contents.
-A missed opportunity, to say the least.
+And yet too many buyers and sellers say “Just let the title company prepare the deed” and forgo the opportunity to have input regarding its contents.
+A missed opportunity to say the least.

 Heirship Property

-A title company will not issue title insurance until heirship issues are first addressed and resolved (they will let you know about their requirements in Schedule C of the title commitment).
-An affidavit of heirship is often used for this purpose (Est. Code §203.001), followed by a consolidating deed signed by the heirs.
-The affidavit recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
+The heirship affidavit recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
 The deed is then signed by the heirs with the goal of moving title into a single heir or perhaps a third-party buyer.
 Both documents should then be filed in the proper order in the local real property records.

 Adding Someone to the Deed

-If one’s goal is to add another person to the title, but not provide for JTWROS, then one can always convey a partial or percentage interest (undivided) in the property (e.g., 50%) to the other party, but this does not result in a single document reflecting both names.
+If one’s goal is to add another person to the title but not provide for JTWROS then one can always convey a partial or percentage interest (undivided) in the property (e.g., 50%) to the other party, but this does not result in a single document reflecting both names.

-Liability on the Loan
+Liability of an Added Co-Owner on the Loan

-Similarly, if both co-owners have signed the note and one co-owner sells his ownership interest, the selling co-owner remains liable on the note.
 Here is a common inquiry received by real estate lawyers: “I bought a home with my girlfriend ten years ago.
-She paid down the down payment but, I’ve made the monthly payments ever since, which add up to far more than the down payment.
+She paid down the down payment but I’ve made the monthly payments ever since, which add up to far more than the down payment.
 Can I sue her to recover my excess contribution?”
-The answer is probably not unless the parties had previously agreed to be business partners pursuant to Section 152 of the Business Organizations Code.
+The answer is likely no—not unless the parties had previously agreed to be business partners pursuant to Section 152 of the Business Organizations Code.
 Why?
 Because both parties are jointly and severally obligated on the note that each of them signed.
-The boyfriend, in making payments, was just discharging his own legally enforceable obligation.
+The boyfriend, in making payments, was just discharging his own individual legal obligation.

 Percentage Ownership

-Real property may be owned in the form of an undivided percentage interest.
-As an example, if one investor owns 60%, another owns 20%, and a third owns 20%, then it is appropriate to specify these percentages in the deed by which the property is acquired, resulting in undivided percentage ownership.
-Alternatively, the three owners could form an entity (an LLC or a trust) to hold title, and the records of the LLC would reflect the varying membership interests or if a trust is used, the varying beneficial interests.
-An LLC would be preferred if the parties are concerned with potential liability associated with a rental property since trusts do not have a liability barrier.
+Alternatively, the three owners could form an entity (an LLC or a trust) to hold title, and the records of the LLC would reflect the varying membership interests or, if a trust is used, the varying beneficial interests.
+An LLC would be preferred if the parties are concerned with the liability associated with a rental or investment property since trusts do not have a liability barrier.

 Percentage ownership is not available in the case of JTWROS.